LoranAI/open_clip/README.md

     --log-every-n-steps 100
 ```

-This is a general setting, open_clip has very parameters that can be set, ```python -m training.main --help``` should show them.
+This is a general setting, open_clip has very parameters that can be set, ```python -m open_clip_train.main --help``` should show them.
 The only relevant change compared to pre-training are the two arguments

 ```bash
 --coca-contrastive-loss-weight 0